piyyussh1993/ATSumm/README.md

 # ATSumm: Auxiliary information enhanced approach for abstractive disaster Tweet Summarization with sparse training data

 This repository contains code related to abstractive disaster tweet summarization.
-Our KBS paper “ATSumm: Auxiliary information enhanced approach for abstractive disaster Tweet Summarization with sparse training data" consists of two phases --------- 1. extractive phase, where we extract the most important tweets from input tweets, and 2. abstractive phase, where we aim to construct a sentence summary from extracted tweets considering only most important information in a concise way.
+Our KBS paper “ATSumm: Auxiliary information enhanced approach for abstractive disaster Tweet Summarization with sparse training data" consists of two phases:

+1. Extractive phase, where we extract the most important tweets from input tweets, and

+2. Abstractive phase, where we aim to construct a sentence summary from extracted tweets considering only most important information in a concise way.

 We have considered 13 different disaster events from four different continents: USA, Asia, Oceania, and Europe.
 These events belong to both the natural and man-made disaster types.
 This dataset considers earthquake, Typhoon, Flood, Blast, Shooting, Cyclone, Wildfire, and Hurricane in this paper.
 Dataset CSV contains Tweet-text and ground truth summaries used in this project.
 The codes directory contains codes and a README containing detailed details and information about how to run those codes.

 For more details --- please go through the paper!!

 The code was developed using Python 2.7.
 This implementation is based on code releases related to Pointer-Generator Networks and the TextSum project.